MicrosoftDocs/cpp-docs/docs/sanitizers/asan-building.md

 ---
-title: "Address Sanitizer Language, Build, and Debugging Reference"
+title: "AddressSanitizer Language, Build, and Debugging Reference"
-description: "Technical description of building for the Address Sanitizer" ms.date: 02/15/2021
+description: "Technical description of building for the AddressSanitizer" ms.date: 02/15/2021
-f1_keywords: ["ASan","sanitizers","AddressSanitizer", "-fsanitize=address", "compile", "link", "Asan-integration"]
+f1_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer", "-fsanitize=address", "compile", "link", "Asan-integration"]
-helpviewer_keywords: ["ASan","sanitizers","AddressSanitizer","Address-Sanitizer", "compile", VS-integrations"]
+helpviewer_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer","Address-Sanitizer", "compile", VS-integrations"]
 ---

-# Address Sanitizer Language, Build, and Debugging Reference
+# AddressSanitizer Language, Build, and Debugging Reference

 This section describes the language specification, compiler flags, and linker flags.
-It also describes the options controlling Visual Studio debugger integration specific to the Address Sanitizer.
+It also describes the options controlling Visual Studio debugger integration specific to the AddressSanitizer.

 - [Language specification](#Language-specification)
 - [Compiler](#Compiler)
 - [Linker](#Linker)
 - [Visual Studio integration](#Visual-Studio-integration)

-For more information on the Address Sanitizer runtime, intercepted functions, and how to hook custom allocators, see the [runtime reference](./asan-runtime.md).
-For more information on saving crash dumps from Address Sanitizer failures, see the [crash dump reference](./asan-offline-crash-dumps.md).
+For more information on the AddressSanitizer runtime, intercepted functions, and how to hook custom allocators, see the [runtime reference](./asan-runtime.md).
+For more information on saving crash dumps from AddressSanitizer failures, see the [crash dump reference](./asan-offline-crash-dumps.md).

 ## Language specification

 ### `__SANITIZE_ADDRESS__`

-Useful for advanced users when conditionalizing source code for the presence of the Address Sanitizer runtime, the `__SANITIZE_ADDRESS__` macro is defined to `1` when `-fsanitize=address` is set.
+Useful for advanced users when conditionalizing source code for the presence of the AddressSanitizer runtime, the `__SANITIZE_ADDRESS__` macro is defined to `1` when `-fsanitize=address` is set.

 ```cpp
 #include <cstdio>